 Craniosacral therapy is a gentle yet powerful form of bodywork with its origins in osteopathy.
 Craniosacral work addresses the whole body system and includes the idea that a very basic vital life force is at the heart of health and balance in the body.
 This form of therapy touches many levels of the client's experience, including emotional, mental and spiritual.
 However, the practice is rooted in the anatomy and physiology of the body, where patterns of imbalance and inertia can become lodged in the tissues, creating pain and dysfunction.
 By connecting with the core levels of health in the client, the practitioner can assist in the process of restoring normal function and vitality, which in turn can relieve pain, increase energy levels and create a sense of well-being.

-Craniosacral techniques can be incorporated into a massage session, or a client might benefit from solely craniosacral sessions.
-When this is the case, I generally schedule 75-minute sessions so there is ample time for discussion, assessment and integration before and after the session.
+Craniosacral sessions may contain some massage techniques, but most benefit from solely craniosacral work.
+I do schedule 75-minute sessions so there is ample time for discussion, assessment and integration before and after the session.
 Please wear loose, comfortable clothing like you might wear for yoga or stretching.

 For more detailed information, see this video about the biodynamic approach to Craniosacral Therapy: